(CNN) -- Here's a selected list of people convicted of being serial killers and a short list of famous, unsolved serial killings.

 During his nationally televised trial in Florida, he represented himself.

-He was executed in 1989 after a long legal battle to keep him alive.
+He was executed January 24, 1989 after a long legal battle to keep him alive.
 A crowd of several hundred gathered outside the prison where he was executed, and they cheered at the news of his death.

 Blood stored as part of his case file was entered into the FBI's DNA database with hopes of linking Bundy to cold cases from as early as 1961.